TNolan01/tommy1/README.md

 <br>

 #### **Color Scheme**
-<p>The front-end is styled inline with an existing color scheme which they employ across company uniforms and the vechicles.
-My intial design process was leaning towards a palette of greens and whites to create a light, bright and natural color scheme, following a meeting with the business owner it was preferable to them that their existing color scheme was carried into the site. </p>
+<p>The front-end is styled in line with an existing color scheme which they employ across company uniforms and the vehicles.
+My initial design process was leaning towards a palette of greens and whites to create a light, bright and natural color scheme, following a meeting with the business owner it was preferable to them that their existing color scheme was carried into the site. </p>
 <p>I worked with principal color scheme for the site of red, black and white.
-Having researched E-commerce platforms operating in a similar market I found that this scheme was popular and contrasted well with the products.</p>
+Having researched E-commerce platforms operating in a similar market I found that this scheme was popular and contrasted well with the products. </p>

 **White #FFFFFF**
 <p>White is the primary background color.
 I have used a collage of garden plans and garden layout sketches with a low opacity as background on some pages which helps create depth to the pages.
-The collage consists of images from Pinterest that I edited and altered with an image editing application.</p>
+The collage consists of images from Pinterest that I edited and altered with an image editing application. </p>
 <p>

 **Black #000000**
-<p>I use black and white on the styling of the buttons and as strong bold on text elements.</p>
+<p>I have used black and white on the styling of the buttons and as strong bold on text elements. </p>

 **Red #CF0808 and #FF0000**
 <p>I have used two reds, I have a standard bright red, #FF0000, and flatter and darker red, #CF0808.
-The latter is the red which best matches the color that the business had been using in its branding and is a more toned down red and does not invoke the as much 'danger' and the #FF0000.</p>
+The latter is the red which best matches the color that the business had been using in its branding and is a more toned down red and does not invoke the as much 'danger' as the #FF0000. </p>
 <p>The brighter red, #FF0000, is only used a background color on a text carousel feature on the home page.
-Its primary function here to attract attention.</p>
+Its primary function here to attract attention. </p>
-<p>While the color red has plenty of energy and is an extremely sucessful color for many brands such as Coca Cola, McDonalds and Ferrari there are some psycological issues with it as color.
-Red is often the color of warnings and danger and so I have limited its use as hover activation color on the nav-bar and as a then border around the product category tiles which activates on a hover function as visual indication.</p>
+<p>While the color red has plenty of energy and is an extremely successful color for many brands such as Coca Cola, McDonalds and Ferrari there are some psychological issues with it as color.
+Red is often the color of warnings and danger and so I have limited its use as hover activation color on the nav-bar and as a thin border around the product category tiles which activates on a hover function as visual indication. </p>
 <br>

 <p align="center" width="100%">